 Moving to the adult world, professional facilitators who work for more than a few hours with a group or team will usually have the members establish their own ground rules.
 Why?
 There are two reasons.
 First, because group-developed ground rules handle the specific needs of the group.
 And second, the process of development creates buy-in for the chosen rules.

-Yet traditional conferences don’t have explicit ground rules!
+However, traditional conferences don’t have explicit ground rules!

-Perhaps you’re thinking: We’re adults, we know how to behave! or What’s the point, we’re only together for a few days!
+So perhaps you’re thinking: We’re adults, we know how to behave! or What’s the point, we’re only together for a few days!